suffolklibraries/lgc/content/collections/events/first-kite-first-light.md

 town: Lowestoft
 postcode: 'NR33 0DG'
 cta: |-
-  This event is run by First light Festival, for more information please get in touch via:
+  This event is run by First Light Festival, for more information please get in touch via:

   [https://firstlightlowestoft.com/](https://firstlightlowestoft.com/)
 ---